 SDWAN works by connecting users on the network to one another via multiple Internet-based services (such as broadband or 4G).
 Instead of requiring a physical connection à la MPLS (more on that later), SDWAN utilises a bundle of Internet connections.
 It then intelligently chooses the optimal one at any given time to route traffic.

-For example, your SDWAN may be a selection of various connections including a 4G network, NBN, fibre and an ADSL connection.
-These can be provided by any combination of ISPs such as Telstra, Optus or TPG.
+For example, your SDWAN may be a selection of various connections including a 4G network, NBN, fibre, and an ADSL connection.
+These can be provided by any combination of ISPs such as Telstra, Optus, or TPG.
 When you want to send data across the network to another location, the SDWAN identifies which connection currently provides the most efficient speeds and will route traffic that way.
-If that connection becomes overloaded, or is otherwise unavailable, it will move to the next best connection available.
+If that connection becomes overloaded or is otherwise unavailable, it will move to the next best connection available.
+This traffic shaping reduces network congestion.

 SDWAN vs MPLS

-Hopefully you’re still with us, and haven’t drowned amongst all the technical definitions and acronyms.
-If so, then let’s have a look at MPLS and how it differs from SDWAN.
+Let’s have a look at MPLS and how it differs from SDWAN.
 MPLS stands for Multiprotocol Label Switching.
-Again, this is a pretty meaningless phrase for anyone without a background in telecommunications or IT.
+Again, this is a pretty meaningless phrase for anyone without a background in telecommunications or IT, so let’s unpack it a bit.

 MPLS was (and in many cases still is) the reliable WAN solution for businesses before SDWAN rode into town.
 MPLS utilises telecommunications networks in order to transmit data.
-Essentially, the business pays a network provider (such as Telstra) to use their physical lines to transmit data from their Sydney branch, to their Seattle branch, for example.
-This means there is a direct physical line between the networks, and as such, it’s secure, reliable and most importantly, very expensive!
+Essentially, the business pays a network provider (such as Telstra) to use their physical lines to transmit data from one branch to another, even internationally.
+This means there is a direct physical line between the networks, and as such, it’s secure, reliable and most importantly… very expensive!

-Although MPLS provides a real solution to the WAN problem… it’s completely out of reach for 99% of businesses due to the exorbitant cost.
+Although MPLS provides a real solution to the WAN problem, it’s completely out of reach for 99% of businesses due to the exorbitant cost.
 Imagine renting your own private lane on the M2, and you’re starting to get an inkling of what’s involved.
-Essentially, the cost of this service serves as a barrier to most businesses — so it’s really just the biggest corporations that had the deep pockets for this service.
-A rough cost of an MPLS service will run you up to $600-$800 per Mbps on average.
-Yeah, that is not a typo.
-Easy to see why most businesses were completely unable to utilise this service.
+Essentially, the cost of this service serves as a barrier to most businesses.
+Consequently, it ultimately just serves bigger businesses.
+A rough cost of an MPLS service is $600-$800 per Mbps on average.
+Yeah, that’s not a typo!
+It’s easy to see why most businesses were completely unable to utilise this service.

 SDWAN bundles often consist of various connections such as fibre broadband, 4G and MPLS.